monicagiraldochica/bash_tutorial/docs/files2.md

 patterns.txt:C11137439
 ```

-**Example 12:** Print the line(s) of any file in the current directory that contain the string C11137439, each line preceded by the previous three lines and followed by the next three lines in the corresponding file (if there is three or more lines before/after the matched one).
+**Example 12:** Print the line(s) of any file in the current directory that contain `C11137439`, each line preceded by the previous three lines and followed by the next three lines in the corresponding file (if there is three or more lines before/after the matched one).

 ```bash
 $ grep -C 3 "C11137439" *